 You don’t always need to blog and if you haven’t got anything to say and no time to write, then I wouldn’t bother.
 But blogging is great for SEO purposes (the consultant who wrote my Ultimate Guide to Local SEO recommends it) and a good way to showcase your knowledge and skills.

-I have some case studies on my own Freelance PA website which show how I have helped solved the problems of my clients which demonstrate to potential clients how good I am at my job and how I work.
+I have some case studies on my own Freelance PA website which show how I helped solve my client’s problems.
+This is a great way to demonstrate to potential clients how good I am at my job, how I work and what tools and systems I know how to use.

 I also have a post called ‘Do you need a blog and what should you write about?‘ to help you.
 It even comes with 30 example blog post titles!